This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - Look at your dog from above; if your dog looks oval-shaped, your dog is likely overweight.
 If your pup has an hourglass shape, he’s probably at a healthy weight.

 Always consult your veterinarian before putting your dog on a weight loss diet.
 Your dog’s weight gain could be due to an underlying condition, so it’s important to rule out any potential problems.
 Your vet can also help you make sure any diet food you’re considering will give your pup all the nutrients he needs.
+With that said, here are our top picks for weight loss dog food options.

 The Farmer’s Dog offers fresh, human-grade meals using all-natural ingredients.
 All recipes are pre-portioned and personalized to your dog’s specific dietary needs.
 You fill out a brief survey, which includes your dog’s age, breed, current weight, and whether he’s at a healthy size.
 You can have them customize the food for a weight loss goal.

-Price: Varies based on each dog’s target ideal weight, age, and other factors (e.g., $52.65/week for mixed-breed male, one-year-old, 38 pounds, healthy size, neutered, no health problems, or allergies)
+Price: Varies based on each dog’s target ideal weight, age, and other factors (e.g., $52.65/week for mixed-breed male, one-year-old, 38 pounds, healthy size, neutered, no health problems, or allergies) or topper plan for purebred 15 pounds for as little as $1/day

 Our First-Hand Experience